 Imagine hearing such a call.
 Imagine the response from your family and neighbors!
 You can't get through this story without this personal dimension crossing your mind.
 You can't help but wonder, "would I have done the same?"

 The first test was not Isaac.
-It was picking up and moving to Canaan.
+Abraham and Sarah's first test was picking up and moving to Canaan --a call to a new land and faith.
 When God sees Abraham's response, he initiates a "Covenant" between God and Abraham in Gen 15:1-6.
 A Covenant is a promise.
-God promises to be their God, and they his people.
-It is a promise God will not break, even though it is broken by his people over and over.
+God promises to be their God, and they promise to be his people.
+It is a promise God will not break, even though it is broken by his people over and over --for that's what a Covenant means, "I will stand by you even when you fall."
 The making of the Covenant even before the near-sacrifice of Isaac underscores who God is and what God will do, namely, God himself will provide, and his "providence" is not conditional.

-This lesson background is not about the entire story of Abraham, so if you're unfamiliar with the story of Abraham, grab an online commentary or go to the wiki article at https://en.wikipedia.org/wiki/Abraham Additional information about "child sacrifice" and "burnt offerings" can be gleaned in this background (above) and in other resources, but don't get stuck there.
+This lesson background and lesson set doesn't cover the entire story of Abraham, so if you're unfamiliar with the story of Abraham, grab your favorite commentary, or an online commentary, or go to the wiki article at https://en.wikipedia.org/wiki/Abraham Additional information about "child sacrifice" and "burnt offerings" can be gleaned in this background (above) and in other resources, but don't get stuck there.
 It is God's offering then and now that is the key to understanding the story.

 The Bible's "internal timeline" places Abraham around 2000 B.C. -but likely dates around 1400 to 1600 B.C.
 (Truth is what the story reveals, and is not negated by questions of dates.)
 For the purposes of teaching children, Abraham is the "founding father," "the George Washington of our faith," --a story made profound by the message within it, not arguments over the historicity or factual existence of the actors in the story.
 Of course, his wife Sarah had something to do with this, and his other family members.
 And we must assume they were in the background of the near-sacrifice story.
 What did Sarah say?
 What did Isaac learn?